richardimaoka/alpakka-blog-post/README.md

 }
 ```

-If you execute the following query,
+Here, if you execute the following query,

 ```
 select * FROM akka_stream_java_test.users ;